 All God of justice and mercy, we confess that we have not always responded when your Spirit called us to rise.
 At times we have chosen comfort over courage, routine over renewal, and hesitation over hope.
 We confess that we have not always walked in grace.
 We have missed chances to forgive, to extend kindness, or to accompany those in need with compassion.
 Forgive us, O God, for the times we have settled for less than your calling, for the ways we have held back love, and for the moments we have forgotten who and whose we are.
 By the same Spirit that raised Jesus from the dead, lift us again into new life.
 Empower us to rise with joy and purpose, and to walk in grace with humility and love.
 In the name of Jesus Christ, our Savior and guide.
 Amen.

 Absolution

-Celebrant Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.
+Bishop Almighty God have mercy on you, forgive you all your sins through our Lord Jesus Christ, strengthen you in all goodness, and by the power of the Holy Spirit keep you in eternal life.

 All Amen.

 Peace